jbistis/SailWatchPro-Public/README.md

 ### ⏱️ Pre-Start

-<p>The Prestart view is where you ping the pin, select the racecouse, and set and sync the race timer clock.</p>
+<p>The Prestart view is where you ping the pin, select the racecourse, and set and synchronize the race timer.</p>

 <div align="center">
  <img src="images/swp-start-view-dark.png" width="384"/>